Note: This piece currently is still a work-in-process

 The Muscle Car Era

 If you were a carmaker in 1970 and you wanted to get the attention of a 10-year old boy, I can say from experience that this car will do the trick.
-No other car looked like a Superbird.
-The purpose of all that aerodynamic show was speed...lots of it.
-Superbird's were the fastest cars on the big oval tracks of NASCAR.
+No other car looked like a Plymouth Superbird.
+That long, sloped nose and towering rear wing were stunning, but they were not just for show.
+The reductions in drag and increase in downforce meant one thing; speed… lots of it.
+The Superbird was the fastest car on the big oval tracks of NASCAR.
 Too fast, as it turns out.
-The aero tech allowed the Superbird out run period tire technology.
+The aero tech allowed the Superbird to out run period tire technology.
 Race rules were changed in 1971, setting NASCAR down a regulatory path that would eventually lead to the cant-tell-em-apart jellybean race cars of today.

-Thanks to John Lasseter and the folks at Pixar Animation, 10-year olds of the Seventies aren't the only ones to be wowed by the Superbird.
+Thanks to John Lasseter and the folks at Pixar Animation, 10 years olds of the Seventies aren't the only ones to be wowed by the Superbird.

 As a teenager, our family owened a 1973 Torino wagon, a 1974 Vega, and a 1976 Volare Premier.
 With such a sampling of mid-seventies crud, I naturally viewed the Volare was a well-built, reliable car.
 It was not.